rajalahti/translation-and-speech-lambda/README.md

   - Accepts a POST request
   - Expects to recieve a body { "prompt": "Tell me a story about a boy who cried wolf." }
   - Returns a generated story

+## Frontend

+The frontend is a React app that uses the Lambda functions to translate text into Finnish and generate stories with OpenAI API.

+Frontend is still a work in progress...